unifhy-org/unifhy/how-to-release-new-version.rst

    git checkout -b release-v#.#.# dev

-2. update the version in *cm4twc/version.py*:
+2. update the version in `<cm4twc/version.py>`_:

 .. code-block:: python

    __version__ = '#.#.#'

-3. make sure that the *changelog.rst* contains all the noteworthy changes since the last release, change 'latest' to 'v#.#.#' and add "Released on YYYY-MM-DD." (replace with release date):
+3. make sure that the `<changelog.rst>`_ file contains all the noteworthy changes since the last release, change 'latest' to 'v#.#.#' and add "Released on YYYY-MM-DD." (replace with release date) below the version
+   number:

    .. code-block:: rst